complexarchetype/SAP/README.md

 # SAP
-An amalgamation of all SAP related tasks and projects I have done both in personal and professional capacity (details I am allowed to share).
+An amalgamation of all SAP related tasks and projects I have done both in personal and professional capacity (with permission from my company).

 Primary Projects: